How to Prepare Your Nursery Room For Your New Arrival

 #4- A Wipe Warmer:

 A small but mighty gadget is the wipe warmer.
-Perhaps not a necessity but definitely a game-changer, this device heats up wipes, so you don’t have to use an alarmingly cold wipe while wiping your child.
+Perhaps not a necessity but a game-changer, this device heats wipes, so you don’t have to use an alarmingly cold wipe while wiping your child.
 It will make things more comfortable and is also an energy-efficient product, and as it warms from the top you don’t need to worry about burnt wipes.

 #5- Hands-Free Diaper Pail: